 Substitutes For Baking Powder: Cream of Tartar

-Arguably our favorite baking powder substitute is cream of tartar plus baking soda.
+Arguably our favorite baking powder alternative is cream of tartar plus baking soda.
 The tartar adds the acidity needed to the baking soda to create a homemade baking powder that you can use in your recipe.

 To Make: Mix 1 tbsp baking powder with 2 tsp cream of tartar and 1 tsp of baking soda.
 If you’re making a large batch, add 1 tsp of cornstarch to prevent clumping.